l33tdaima/l33tdaima/system_design/how_to_design_ecommerce_website.md

-# How To Design eCommerce Website
+# How To Design eCommerce Website like Amazon

+## Scope
+Although an eCommerce website has many advanced features like order tracking, product search and recommendation, product reviews, payment, customer service etc. We will focus on fundamental product ordering features and high level design.

-## Basic Data Model
+## System: Basic Data Model
 In the simplest scenario, we need three major objects: Product, User and Order.
   - Product defines the basic model for a product in the shopping cart
     - Columns are price, inventory, name, description, category;